rgh000/abbreviations/README.md

 enqueue all assumptions at once;
-do not backtrack past level one on restarts and leanrt units
+do not backtrack past level one on restarts and learnt units